Vladimir-csp/uwsm/README.md

 There is also a separate `select` action (`uwsm select`) that only selects and saves default `${compositor}` and does nothing else, which is handy for seamless shell profile integration.

+`uwsm` will also wait for activation of system `graphical.target` and either warn or abort if timed out, or if `graphical.target` was not found in queue.
+This behavior can be controlled via `-g|-G` option.
+It can not however stop automatically if system `graphical.target` becomes deactivated.

 Things `uwsm start ...` will do: